KFWT-TV: History

-Channel 21, an independent, emphasized live and local programming.
-Its flagship block of variety music shows included the hour-long "Southwest Showcase" and a country music half-hour hosted by Jim "Shootin'" Newton; it was followed by a rock program, "The Marky Baby Show" fronted by KFJZ (1270 AM) DJ Mark Stevens.
-A primetime movie and 10:00 p.m. local newscast also aired on weeknights; on the weekends, KFWT-TV aired highlights of Fort Worth Texans football and movies and syndicated shows.
+Channel 21, an independent station, emphasized live and local programming.
+Its flagship block of variety music shows included the hour-long Southwest Showcase and a country music half-hour hosted by Jim "Shootin'" Newton; it was followed by a rock program, The Marky Baby Show, fronted by KFJZ (1270 AM) DJ Mark Stevens.
+A prime time movie and 10 p.m. local newscast also aired on weeknights; on the weekends, KFWT-TV aired highlights of Fort Worth Texans football along with movies and syndicated shows.

 By August 1969, however, financial difficulties had forced the station to go silent; at that time, Trinity owner W. C. Windsor, Jr., was reported to be in talks with a group of investors on the West Coast, including entertainer Danny Thomas, to buy KFWT-TV.
 The station spent a week off the air, temporarily returned after the FCC failed to grant permission to cease broadcasting in a timely manner, and then went silent on September 3.
 The general manager expressed hope that the station would return to the air in three months.
 The television station never sold, and Trinity Broadcasting Company filed for bankruptcy in March 1970.
 That October, a debt payment plan was agreed under which KFWT-FM was sold for $315,000; by that time, Trinity had $1.8 million in liabilities compared to $670,000 in assets.
 Ownership of more than $340,000 in television station equipment purchased from RCA reverted to that company.

 Activity around the channel 21 allocation would not resume until 1976, when two groups—both named Channel 21, Inc.—filed to build new TV stations in Fort Worth.
 The resulting station, KTXA, signed on January 4, 1981.